 Your router is one of the most important devices in your home.
 It’s also a major security threat.
-We have collected some of our best tips to help you secure your router and protect yourself from cybercriminals.
+We have collected some tips to help you secure your router and protect yourself from cybercriminals.
 Improve the security of your home network and get rid of online threats.
 Read our cybersecurity for your router guide!

 One of the biggest challenges to the internet today is that 73 percent of consumers have never considered updating or securing a network.
 Several of the dangers posed by the router include